usc-isi-i2/dig-elasticsearch/elasticsearch/README.md

- -esusername,--esusername <arg>   elasticsearch username -outputfile,--outputfile <arg>   output file path -pagesize,--pagesize <arg>       number of documents per shard to get at one time
+ -esusername,--esusername <arg>   elasticsearch username -outputfile,--outputfile <arg>   output file path -pagesize,--pagesize <arg>       number of documents per shard to get at one time -outputfile,--outputfile         path of the output file
+	-doclimit,--doclimit             number of documents retrieved, -1 to get trillion -outputtype,--outputtype         0 for json array, 1 for json lines -runtika,--runtika               0 for no, 1 for yes
+	-esurl,--esurl                   url for the es server, should be used instead of esprotocol, esport and eshostname -htmlfield,--htmlfield           name of the html field in json which contains raw html

 ```
 The default number of documents retrieved is 100, get more by specifying the parameter "doclimit", set it to -1 to get every document in the index